AWieclawski/edu.awieclawski.rsa/README.md

 ==== requirements: ====
 1. Download from: https://eclipse-ee4j.github.io/jersey/download.html
 the archive 'jaxrs-ri-2.25.1.zip' described as 'Jersey JAX-RS 2.0 RI bundle bundle contains the JAX-RS 2.0 API jar, all the core Jersey module jars as well as all the required 3rd-party dependencies.'
-2. Extract the archive and add all the jars  (by right click on the Project):
+2. Extract the archive and add all the jars (by mouse right click on the Project):
  - to the 'BuildPath' > 'Libraries' tab
  - to the 'Properties' > 'Deployment Assembly'
 3. Deploy, by 'Run on Server' in Eclipse.